lohith-ar/maincourse_java_jfse_mc01_outcome04_02/PROBLEM.md

 This exercise should be completed using Test Driven Development Technique

-  - Write Test classes in TDD approach
+  - Write Test classes in the TDD approach
   - Functionality of methods should be completed, such that all the test cases pass
   - Some requirements/hints are mentioned below

-    In this problem, Super class method computes the product of two integers and Subclass overrides the method to compute the power of two integers
+    In this problem, the Super class method computes the product of two integers and Subclass overrides the method to compute the power of two integers

       - Should return product result when super type method is called using lambda expression created using method reference
       - Should return power result when sub type method is called using lambda expression created using method reference
    ```
    Class CalculatorUtility is the super class that must be implemented using TDD for the following method
-     - This method return the product of given two integers
+     - This method returns the product of given two integers

         + compute(): double

    Class NewCalculatorUtility is a subclass of CalculatorUtility that must be implemented using TDD for the following methods

-     - This method creates a lambda expression which uses compute method of the sub class NewCalculatorUtility
+     - This method creates a lambda expression which uses the compute method of the sub class NewCalculatorUtility
         Syntax used for method reference : this::instanceMethod

         + getPowerResult(): double

-     - This method creates a lambda expression which uses compute method of the super class CalculatorUtility
+     - This method creates a lambda expression which uses the compute method of the super class CalculatorUtility
         Syntax used for method reference : ClassName.super::instanceMethod

         + getProductResult(): double